 - Popular Dogue de Bordeaux breed mixes

-According to the KC website, the French Mastiff was a member of the very first French dog show in 1863.
+According to the American Kennel Club, the French Mastiff was a member of the very first French dog show in 1863.
+It was here that they were first called by their modern name, Dogue de Bordeaux.

 The early Dogue de Bordeaux looked a far cry from the modern breed, as you can see in these pictures, shown below with permission from Jemima Harrison of Pedigree Dogs Exposed.